ewangclarkson/hk-sar-spring-boot/README.md

 mvn spring-boot:run
 ```

 ###Access The Application
 Open your web browser and visit http://localhost:8080 to access the application.
-To access the application online, visit the link https://hong-kong-sar.onrender.com
+To access the application online, visit the link https://hk-sar.onrender.com

 ## Features
-The application includes the following features:

-### Authentication and Authorization
-   #####Account Creation
-        Create an account if you don't have one
-   ##### Authentication
-        Login to your account with your credentials

 ### Employee Sector Registration
  Employees are required to enter their sectors information and register or edit if the already are under one.